AlexaCRM/integration-dynamics/readme.txt

 = WARNING =

-For this plugin to work, access to a working instance of Dynamics CRM Online or Dynamics CRM On-Premises with IFD (Internet Facing Deployment) is required.
-Without an instance of Dynamics CRM the plugin is absolutely useless.
+For this plugin to work, access to a working instance of Dynamics 365 Online, or Dynamics 365 / CRM On-Premises with IFD (Internet Facing Deployment) is required.
+Without an instance of Dynamics 365 / CRM the plugin is absolutely useless.
 Please, do not raise issues related to that fact.
-If you are curious to try, you can always sign up for a [free trial of Dynamics CRM](https://www.microsoft.com/en-us/dynamics/crm-free-trial-overview.aspx).
+If you are curious to try, you can always sign up for a [free trial of Dynamics 365](https://www.microsoft.com/en-us/dynamics/crm-free-trial-overview.aspx).

 = Reporting issues =